Motif-aware Attribute Masking for Molecular Graph Pre-training: Appendix

 \subsection{Experimental Settings}

-\paragraph{Datasets} To pre-train GNN models, we use 2 million unlabeled molecules from the ZINC15 dataset~\cite{Sterling2015ZINC1} following the setting of previous studies~\cite{Hou2022GraphMAESM,Kim2022GraphSL,xia2023molebert}.
-To evaluate the performance on downstream tasks, we conduct experiments across eight binary classification benchmark datasets from MoleculeNet~\cite{MoleculeNet}.
+\paragraph{Datasets} Following the setting of previous studies~\citep{Hou2022GraphMAESM,Kim2022GraphSL,xia2023molebert}, 2 million unlabeled molecules from the ZINC15~\citep{Sterling2015ZINC1} was used to pre-train the GNN models.
+To evaluate the performance on downstream tasks, experiments were conducted across eleven classification/regression benchmark datasets from MoleculeNet~\citep{MoleculeNet}.

-\paragraph{Validation methods and evaluation metrics} In accordance with previous work, we adopt a scaffold splitting approach~\cite{hu2020strategies,Zhang2021MotifbasedGS}.
-Random splitting may not reflect the actual use case, so molecules are divided according to structures into train, validation, and test sets~\cite{MoleculeNet}, using a 80:10:10 split for the three sets.
-We use the area under the ROC curve (AUC) to evaluate the performance of the classification models during 10 independent runs.
+\paragraph{Validation methods and evaluation metrics} In accordance with previous work, we adopt a scaffold splitting approach~\citep{hu2020strategies,Zhang2021MotifbasedGS} in which molecules are divided according to structures into train, validation, and test sets~\citep{MoleculeNet}, using a 80:10:10 split for the three sets.
+We use the area under the ROC curve (AUC) for classification and RMSE for regression to evaluate the test performance of the best validation step during 10 independent runs.

-\paragraph{Model configurations} For fair comparison with previous work, we utilize a five-layer Graph Isomorphism Network (GIN) as our GNN encoder.
-The embedding dimension for the GIN is 300.
-The $\operatorname{READOUT}$ strategy for the graph representation is mean pooling.
-During pre-training and finetuning, we train our models for 100 epochs using a learning rate of 0.001 using the Adam optimizer.
-The batch size for pre-training and finetuning is 256 and 32 respectively.
+\paragraph{Model configurations} For fair comparison with previous works, a five-layer Graph Isomorphism Network (GIN) with an embedding dimension of 300 was chosen for the GNN encoder.
+The $\operatorname{READOUT}$ strategy is mean pooling.
+During pre-training and fine-tuning, models were trained for 100 epochs using the Adam optimizer, a learning rate of 0.001, and a batch size of 32.